Further update: On October 2, 2017, the U.S. Supreme Court denied the state’s cert. petition.

 Moore successfully argued to the Supreme Court of Ohio that the sentence he received was a de facto life sentence, which denied him any meaningful opportunity for release, contrary to the U.S. Supreme Court ruling in Graham v.
 Florida 560 U.S. 48 (2010).
 Graham held that juvenile non-homicide offenders cannot be sentenced to life without the possibility of parole.
 In State v.
-Moore, Slip Opinion No. 2016-Ohio-8288, a 4-3 opinion authored by Justice Pfeifer, the court held that a term-of-years prison sentence imposed on a juvenile non-homicide offender that exceeds the offender’s life expectancy violates the Eighth Amendment ban on cruel and unusual punishment.
+Moore, 2016-Ohio-8288, a 4-3 opinion authored by Justice Pfeifer, the court held that a term-of-years prison sentence imposed on a juvenile non-homicide offender that exceeds the offender’s life expectancy violates the Eighth Amendment ban on cruel and unusual punishment.
 There were five separate opinions written in the case.
 The majority did not suggest when a “meaningful opportunity for release” might be for Moore, although Justice Lanzinger made some suggestions in a separate concurrence.
 Read an analysis of the merit decision here.

 State Seeks Review in U.S. Supreme Court

 On March 22, 2017, the state filed a petition for certiorari in the U.S. Supreme Court in the Moore case.
 The Supreme Court of Ohio stayed Moore’s re-sentencing pending resolution of the cert. petition.

 In its cert. petition, the state’s key argument is the same one it made before the Ohio high court, and that is that Graham involved a life sentence for a single non-homicide offense, whereas the Moore case involves consecutive fixed-term sentences for multiple non-homicide offenses, so the mandate in Graham should not apply to Moore.

 The state presented these three questions for review in its petition: